Hellcatlk/network-operator/docs/design.md

     "switchport-example":
       # The port name in the switch
       name: <port-name>
-      # pxe refers to a SwitchPortConfiguration used for pxe boot.
-      # If not nil, this configuration will be set after the SwitchPort is
-      # created or deconfigured.
-      pxe:
-        name: pxeConfig
-        namespace: default
-      # portName is the SwitchPort’s actual name in the Switch
-      portName: Geth1-1
       # True if this port is not available, false otherwise
       disabled: false
       # Indicates the range of VLANs allowed by this port in the switch